oracle-livelabs/oci-migration/ecc-developer-hol/query/enduserpersonalization/enduserpersonalization.md

     ![Receivables](../images/r2.png "Receivables")

 6. We want to focus on only Past-due invoices, so from the Summarization bar lets only display metrics/dimensions/flags which are relevant to us.
-Click on the runtime options (three vertical dots) for Summarization Bar and then only enable Ledger, Currency and Past-due invoices.
+Click on the runtime options (three vertical dots) for Summarization Bar and then only enable Ledger, Currency and Past-Due Balance.
 Click outside the runtime options of Summarization Bar for changes to reflect.
     ![Receivables](../images/r01.png "Receivables")

     ![Receivables](../images/r0190.png "Receivables")